 The main feature of the bag is, of course, the Rotation 180 system.
 This clever design allows you to get a camera in your hand in just a few seconds, and then stow it away again just as quickly.
 All while wearing the backpack.

 To release the rotating belt pack you must first grab the dangling toggle on the right of the bag.
 A quick downward tug releases a magnetic latch and the side hatch springs open.
-Now reach with for the belt pack’s side handle with your right hand and swing that hand around towards your front.
+Now reach for the belt pack’s side handle with your right hand and swing that hand around towards your front.
 You might also use your left hand on the waist belt to help with the rotation, depending on how tightly the belt is done up around your waist.
 Up to this point, little had changed from the first version of the bag.
 If it ain’t broke…

 Now the belt pack is reachable, unzip the lid and use the tabs on the side to break the magnets free and open the pack.
 Wait… magnets?
 They weren’t there before…